antonw-88/GICSP/study-topics.md

 ## MITRE ICS ATT&CK Framework
 "_The major architectural focus of ATT&CK for ICS are the systems and functions associated with functional levels 0 – 2 of the Purdue architecture_" - MITRE ATT&CK ® for Industrial Control Systems: Design and Philosophy(Alexander, Otis.
 Et al. 2020).

 The above document is a very good reference for understanding the structure and motivation of the Mitre ICS ATT&CK framework, but is not that relevant for the GICSP exam.
-To learn about topics more directly related to the exam objectives, the actual techniques can be referred to; they are listed in the [ICS ATT&CK matrix](https://attack.mitre.org/matrices/ics/).
+The actual techniques are listed in the [ICS ATT&CK matrix](https://attack.mitre.org/matrices/ics/).
 This is a very good resource for reading up on the types of attacks most commonly employed by attackers when they are targeting ICS systems.
+Note that at the bottom of each technique's page, there are also references.

 ## NIST 800-X Publications
 In-depth details, with a lot of good references in the Appendix sections etc. _Note: Check for the latest revisions_.